 The HCT operates as a system of 17 separate campuses for male and female students in urban and rural locations in five emirates.
 The headquarters are located in the city of Abu Dhabi.

 The HCT is governed by a Governing Council which includes the Chancellor, H.E.
 Mohammad Omran Al Shamsi, who replaced H.E.
 Sheikh Nahayan Mabarak Al Nahayan, Minister of Culture, Youth and Community Development in April 2013, the Vice Chancellor Dr Abdullatif Al Shamsi and other qualified and experienced members from various sectors in the UAE, appointed by the Cabinet on the recommendation of the Chancellor.
 The Chancellor is the legal representative of the HCT system.
 The Vice Chancellor is responsible for the management of the HCT and the implementation of its regulations and resolutions.
 A Deputy Vice Chancellor (Academic Affairs) and a Deputy Vice Chancellor (Administration) have been respectively appointed to lead HCT’s academic and administrative departments.

-Each of the core programme Faculties, is led by an Executive Dean, who ensures that, on an academic basis, all courses offered in the respective programmes are operating satifactorily and provide students with optimal learning experiences.
+Each of the core programme Divisions, is led by an Executive Dean, who ensures that, on an academic basis, all courses offered in the respective programmes are operating satisfactorily and provide students with optimal learning experiences.
 The Executive Deans work closely with the respective College Directors, who are responsible for the day-to-day operation of the colleges.